Tampa church warns: We are armed & ready to use deadly force if a shooter attacks us | John Hawkins' Right Wing News

 What is a better way to make people feel safe than knowing that people are allowed to defend themselves if need be?
 And for people who don’t carry a gun, being surrounded by competent and well-trained gun owners who are dedicated to making sure everyone gets home safe at the end of day is surely a better feeling than hoping that you don’t fall prey to a copy-cat killer.

-“If you walk through the door with the intention to harm, that sign serves as a deterrent to you,” Hawes continue.
+“If you walk through the door with the intention to harm, that sign serves as a deterrent to you,” Hawes continued.
 “We are not a soft target.
 People here will defend their families.”

 Between this and the four unsolved homicides that are being investigated in the Seminole Heights area, it’s just better for everyone involved to be safe.